-Skid Row Housing Trust offers permanent supportive housing for individuals experiencing homelessness, severe poverty, chronic physical and/or ment...
+The Los Angeles-based nonprofit organization offers permanent supportive housing for individuals experiencing homelessness, severe poverty, chroni...

-Homeless Children's Playtime Project was founded in 2003 after Jamila Larson, a social worker and child advocate, and Regina Kline, attorney, witnessed the living conditions of children in Washington, D.C.'s homeless shelters.
+Playtime Project (formerly known as the Homeless Children's Playtime Project) was founded in 2003 after social worker/child advocate Jamila Larson and attorney Regina Kline witnessed the living conditions of children in Washington, D.C.'s homeless shelters.
 Larson and Kline organized a weekly playroom program in one such shelter where a group of volunteers led activities complete with toys and snacks.
-From this small, volunteer-based program, the Homeless Children's Playtime Project (Playtime) was born.
+From this small, volunteer-based program, the Playtime Project (Playtime) was born.

 Playtime's work is rooted in an understanding of the profound impact of play on children's social development and their physical, emotional, and cognitive well-being.
 Today, Playtime partners with homeless shelters across Washington, D.C. to provide children and pre-teens with trauma-informed learning and healing opportunities through play.
 In 2019 alone, the organization's trained volunteers logged more than 7,000 playroom visits and served over 500 youth experiencing homelessness.